-The CEO makes recommendations to the Compensation Committee concerning each NEO's individual performance relative to corporate performance goals, compensation of the NEOs and other executive management based on data provided by Radford.
-In addition, the CEO annually leads management in setting the research and development and business goals that are used as the performance goals for the bonus incentive plan, subject to the approval of the Compensation Committee and the Board.
+The CEO makes recommendations to the Compensation Committee concerning each NEO's individual performance relative to corporate objectives, which is the primary basis for the cash bonus, and individual performance goals, which is the primary basis for the equity award.
+The recommendations take into account the peer group data provided by Radford.
+In addition, the CEO annually leads management in setting the research and development and business goals that are used as the corporate objectives for the cash incentive bonus.
 The CEO works closely with the Compensation Committee to ensure that the Compensation Committee is provided with the appropriate information to make its decisions and to propose recommendations for Compensation Committee consideration.
-The Compensation Committee evaluates compensation data from Radford, and the recommendations of the CEO, and makes a recommendation to the Board of Directors for its approval.
-Once approved by the Board of Directors, the CEO communicates those decisions to management for implementation.
+The Compensation Committee develops the compensation plans by evaluating compensation data from Radford, overall Company performance and the recommendations of the CEO.
+The Compensation Committee then communicates its decisions to the Board of Directors.
+Once agreed by the Board of Directors, the CEO communicates those decisions to management for implementation.